ethDreamer/shadow_tools/README.md

 ### Play and Identify Split Points:

-1. Play the audio and listen carefully to identify where you want to split the audio into sentences or chunks.
+1. Play the audio and listen carefully to identify where you want to split the audio into chunks (splits).
 2. You can use the Spacebar to play/pause and Left Arrow/Right Arrow keys to move back and forth in the audio.

 ### Add Labels at Split Points: